mccg-pas/group-wiki/Comp_Chem_Packages/README.md

 run from the top directory.

 Note: use these makefiles as a guide for which compiler flags are needed, but modify the makefiles that are provided with each distribution otherwise errors will probably arise.
+Compiling the 29 Oct 2020 version or later requires the `-std=c++11` flag to be added to the CCFLAGS variable.